 The boat making workshop takes place at the BBK Sculpture Workshop in Berlin-Wedding.
 The Sculpture Workshop provides excellent conditions and equipment for building boats.
 Its facilities have an overall size of 3600 square meters with 12 meters high ceilings.
 Workshop supervisors are on hand to offer technical advice, provide information on specific materials and tools, and help with developing solutions for unconventional ideas.

-The workshop is led by artist Daniel Seiple.
+Making Waves was initiated by artist and educator Daniel Seiple.
+The workshop is led by Seiple with refugees Hassan Aji, Nawras Alwali, Hanna Jarada, Nafee Kurdy, and a dedicated crew of volunteers.
+The team offers an array of expertise, skills and experiences.
 In 2016, Seiple worked for the Berlin-based boat company, Bootsmanufaktur GmbH, to restore the Don Juan, an historic steel and wooden barge, which was widely seen in 2013 carrying the entourage of Queen Elizabeth on the Spree River.
+He also teaches for Syracuse University (NY) in Berlin.

-Hanna Aji, Nawras Alwali, Nafee Kurdi, Hanna Jarada, Wafa Mustafa
+Team: Hassan Aji, Nawras Alwali, Hiba Alyounes, Nafee Kurdy, Hanna Jarada, Wafa Mustafa, Daniel Seiple

 Power of Shared Activity